hsf-training/hsf-training-docker/_episodes/05-dockerfiles.md

 > ## Dockerfile layers (or: why all these '&&'s??)
 >
->Each `RUN` command in a Dockerfile creates a new layer to the Docker image.
+>Each `RUN` command in a Dockerfile creates a new layer to the image.
 >In general, each layer should try to do one job and the fewer layers in an image
 > the easier it is compress.
 > This is why you see all these '&& \'s in the `RUN` command, so that all the shell commands will take place in a single layer.